zinklan/secret-spot/README.md

 `Custom Config`

-can optimize the graphics to get a better view
+can change the graphics setting to get a better view

 `Streamer mod`